EstiZloch/Server-project/README.md

 # SimplyTravel
-This project help yoy to plan trips easily and more.
+This project help you to plan trips easily and more.